 (1) All prices stated on the provider's website include the applicable statutory value added tax.

-(2) The shipping costs are indicated in the prices in the online store.
+(2) The shipping costs are stated in the prices in the online shop.
 The price including VAT and any shipping costs incurred is also displayed in the order form before the customer submits the order.

 § 6 Payment modalities